knockinthecave/knockinthecave/README.md

 ## About Me

-🎯 **Focused on:** Full-stack Development, Software Architecture, and Cloud Services
+🎯 **Focused on:** Backend Development, Windows Application Development, and Cloud Development
-🔍 **Exploring:** Open Source Contributions, DevOps, and Advanced Web Development
+🔍 **Exploring:** DevOps, CI/CD, and Kubernetes
-🚀 **Currently working on:** Building robust and scalable applications using modern technologies
+🚀 **Currently working on:** Developing a Manufacturing Execution System (MES) with a backend built using Django and FastAPI, and a web frontend built with React

 ---